jonathan-chin/mec-cs/2023-fall/cs-244/slides/05-introduction-objects.md

 - instead of having a "main" bank function or program, have a bank `object` and customer `objects`
 - bank object can have many customer objects
-  - possible stored in a rray
+  - possible stored in an array
 - each customer object has a `private` balance variable; customers cannot see each other's balances
 - banks object can "ask" each customer object to pay $100
   - it is up to each individual customer object to decide how to give that